openstack/openstack-manuals/doc/install-guide/source/neutron-controller-install.rst

      .. code-block:: console

-        $ mysql -u root -p
+        mysql> $ mysql -u root -p

+     .. end

    * Create the ``neutron`` database:

      .. code-block:: console

-        CREATE DATABASE neutron;
+        mysql> CREATE DATABASE neutron;

+     .. end

    * Grant proper access to the ``neutron`` database, replacing ``NEUTRON_DBPASS`` with a suitable password:

      .. code-block:: console

-        GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'localhost' \
+        mysql> GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'localhost' \
           IDENTIFIED BY 'NEUTRON_DBPASS';
-        GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'%' \
+        mysql> GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'%' \
           IDENTIFIED BY 'NEUTRON_DBPASS';

+     .. end

    * Exit the database access client.